aziddy/Audio-Stutter-SpeechRate-Labeling-System/README.md

 # Audio-StutterSyllable-Labeling-System
 Audio Stutter/Syllabe Labeling System (.ASSLS) file format

 Due to the lack of any stuttering speech labeling systems and datasets on the internet.
-We decided to create our own Open Source System
+We decided to create our own Open Source System built upon JSON to allow easy modification and access